Alfonsina Storni: Relationship with Horacio Quiroga

 Storni accompanied Quiroga to the movies, to literary meetings, and to listen to music: both were fans of Wagner.
 Frequently, they traveled to Montevideo and took pictures where the two looked happy.
 They went on the trips together because Quiroga was assigned to the Uruguayan consulate and was always accompanied by a female intellectual.

 When Quiroga traveled to Misiones in 1925, Storni did not go with him on the advice of Benito Quinquela Martin, who told her: “You’re going with that psycho?
 No way!”
 As a result, the writer instead traveled to San Ignacio, leaving her apartment to Uruguayan Enrique Amorim.
 With this living arrangement, Storni was able to write to Quiroga, who did not write back.
 The trip lasted a year, and upon returning, Quiroga re-established a friendship with Storni.
 After a reunion in a house that Quiroga had rented from Vicente Lopez, where they read each other's writings, the two later went out to the movies and various concerts offered by the Wagner Society.

 This relationship ended in 1927 when Quiroga met Maria Elena Bravo and started his second marriage.
 It is not known if Quiroga and Storni were lovers, since the two did not address the nature of their love very much.
-What is known is that Storni saw Quiroga as a friend who understood her, and she dedicated a poem to him when he committed suicide in 1937, only a year before her own death.
+What is known is that Storni saw Quiroga as a friend who understood her, and she dedicated a poem to him when he died by suicide in 1937, only a year before her own death.